sagibrant/resume/products/uft/projects.md

 #### 🔹🧪⚙️ UFT Parallel Execution – *2018*

+- Background
-Historically, `UFT (Unified Functional Testing)` did not support parallel test execution—a major bottleneck for customers aiming to accelerate their automation pipelines.
-Despite UFT’s minimal memory (sub-200MB) and CPU footprint, each test instance required a separate machine due to architectural limitations.

-This gap became critical when pre-sales teams reported losing deals to competitors who could run 10+ mobile tests in parallel on a single laptop.
+Historically, UFT (Unified Functional Testing) didn’t support parallel test execution.
+This was a big bottleneck for customers trying to speed up their automation pipelines.
+It became critical when pre-sales teams reported losing deals to competitors—who could run 10+ mobile tests in parallel on a single laptop.

-**Technical Challenge:**
+- Challenge
-- UFT’s core consists of **4 million** lines of legacy code, heavily reliant on singleton COM objects and assumptions of a single instance per machine.
-- Many modules were not designed to support concurrent execution contexts or isolation.
+UFT’s core is built on 4 million lines of legacy code.
+It relied heavily on singleton COM objects and was designed under the assumption of one instance per user session.
+Many modules weren’t built to handle concurrent execution or isolate instances from each other.

-**My Contributions:**
-- Leveraged prior experience from `UFT Cloud Execution on SRF` to develop a proof-of-concept for `UFT Mobile Parallel Execution`.
-- Refactored legacy components, removing unnecessary dependencies while isolating the mobile execution logic into a standalone runner.
-- Enabled `10+` mobile test instances to run concurrently in a single user session, maintaining speed, reliability, and resource efficiency.

-**Outcome & Impact:**
-- The POC received the recognition from the Direct manager and shifted product strategy: PM reprioritized the roadmap to focus on parallel execution.
-- Led the team in launching the `UFT ParallelRunner`, later extended to `UFT Web add-in` and `Java add-in`.
-- Empowered pre-sales to successfully compete in critical deals.
-- QA teams experienced significant test cycle reduction, dramatically improving CI/CD throughput.
-- Promoted to **Manager I** in recognition of this high-impact delivery.
+- Contribution
+I focused first on UFT Mobile Parallel Execution.
+I removed unnecessary dependencies in UFT Mobile testing and refactored the required legacy components to support parallel runs.
+Then, I developed key components:
+    - UFT ParallelRunner to manage parallel executions
+    - qtdrv to host each test instance
+    - UFT Parallel Report to show summarized results of parallel runs

+- Result
+I delivered the UFT Mobile Parallel Execution solution, which was highly praised by senior managers.
+The PM team reprioritized the roadmap to expand this capability—first to UFT Web, then to UFT Java.
+For this high-impact work, I was promoted to **Manager I**.

 ---